jiaoshuntian/ivory-operator/docs/content/tutorial/_index.md

 weight: 20
 ---

-Ready to get started with [PGO](https://github.com/CrunchyData/postgres-operator), the [Postgres Operator](https://github.com/CrunchyData/postgres-operator) from [Crunchy Data](https://www.crunchydata.com)?
+Ready to get started with [IVYO](https://github.com/Highgo/ivory-operator), the [Ivory Operator](https://github.com/Highgo/ivory-operator) from [Highgo](https://www.crunchydata.com)?
 Us too!

-This tutorial covers several concepts around day-to-day life managing a Postgres cluster with PGO.
-While going through and looking at various "HOWTOs" with PGO, we will also cover concepts and features that will help you have a successful cloud native Postgres journey!
+This tutorial covers several concepts around day-to-day life managing a Ivory cluster with IVYO.
+While going through and looking at various "HOWTOs" with IVYO, we will also cover concepts and features that will help you have a successful cloud native Ivory journey!

 In this tutorial, you will learn:

-- How to create a Postgres cluster
+- How to create a Ivory cluster
-- How to connect to a Postgres cluster
+- How to connect to a Ivory cluster
-- How to scale and create a high availability (HA) Postgres cluster
+- How to scale and create a high availability (HA) Ivory cluster
 - How to resize your cluster
 - How to set up proper disaster recovery and manage backups and restores
-- How to apply software updates to Postgres and other components
+- How to apply software updates to Ivory and other components
 - How to set up connection pooling
 - How to delete your cluster